 Do You Really Know the Global Gag Rule?

+Decades of research demonstrate that in years when the gag rule is in place, abortion rates increase, maternal and child deaths increase, and health systems are less effective.
 For decades, PAI has documented the impact of the Global Gag Rule in our research series Access Denied and works with in-country partners as well as champions on Capitol Hill to mitigate its harmful effects.
-Here, we address common questions and persistent misconceptions about the Global Gag Rule.

 The History